 However, as we spend more time on the internet, so do criminals and as a result more cyber crimes occur.
 Their scams include installing malware on your device, tricking you into entering personal passwords on imposter websites or even intercepting your kids soccer fee e-transfer, but the end goal is always the same – to get access to your family’s money.

-Keep your family’s money and identity safe with these nine tips from Cumis insurance.
+Keep your family’s money and identity safe with these nine tips:

 1. Back it up